 How is 1 hour in space the same as 7 years on Earth?
 The first planet to land is near a supermassive black hole called Gargantuan, whose gravitational pull causes massive waves to launch into their spacecraft.
 Being close to a black hole also causes a tremendous dilation of time, where on a distant planet one hour is worth 7 years on Earth.

 What was spirits last words?

 “My battery is low and it’s getting dark.”
 This was the last message from Mars Exploration Rover Opportunity to Earth Mission Controllers.
-This may interest you : Will robots replace humans. … Spirit was active, walking or as a stable scientific platform on Mars for about six years.
+On the same subject : How robots are made. … Spirit was active, walking or as a stable scientific platform on Mars for about six years.